Although Kuwait is deemed by many as a tax heaven for local and foreign companies, that is not seemingly the case.

 It is worth mentioning that the tax file inspection date cannot be expedited, and the date set cannot be requested to change.

-The Ministry of Finance has up to five years due to its Statute of Limitation to start inspection from the date of submission.
+The Ministry of Finance has up to five years due to its Statute of Limitation to start inspection from the filing date.

 What is Tax Retention?